-U.S. Border Closures with Canada and Mexico Extended to April 21
+U.S. Border Closures with Canada Extended till July 21

 Update (Mar.
 19, 2021) – United States’ land borders with Canada and Mexico will be closed to nonessential travel until at least April 21.

 “To prevent the further spread of COVID-19, and in coordination with our partners in Canada and Mexico, the United States is extending the restrictions on nonessential travel at our land borders through April 21, while ensuring continued flows of essential trade and travel,” the Department of Homeland Security announced via tweet.

 Update (Jan.
 16, 2021) – United States’ borders with Canada and Mexico will remain closed for yet another month.
 The land borders between the three countries will be closed until at least Feb.
 21. This is the latest extension of the closure that has been in place for nearly a year now.

 “We are working closely with Mexico & Canada to keep essential trade & travel open while also protecting our citizens from the virus,” DHS announced in a tweet.
 “DHS is working closely with our counterparts in Mexico and Canada to identify appropriate public health conditions to safely ease restrictions in the future and support U.S. border communities.”

 DHS noted that the new extension could be subject to further review by President-elect Joe Biden and his pick to head the agency, Alejandro Mayorkas.
 Factors that may warrant further review include the degree of health risk indicated in the Centers for Disease Control and Prevention’s travel health notices for Canada and Mexico, which are currently at the agency’s highest threat level of 4.

 Canadian Prime Minister Justin Trudeau also announced the closure in a similar tweet, saying that his country will “continue to do whatever is necessary to keep Canadians safe.”